Sweden

 Childlessness rate (TCR)

-In 2024, Sweden's childlessness rate (TCR) reached 35.8%, showing a slight increase of 0.8 percentage points from 2023.
-Over the five years from 2020 to 2024, this rate has been on an upward trajectory, averaging 32.4%.
-Compared to the 21.9% average in the 1970s, the current figure is approximately 13.9 percentage points higher.
-On the global stage, Sweden holds the 22nd position among 38 countries, while within Europe it ranks 15th out of 31.
+The childlessness rate in Sweden reached 35.8% in 2024, slightly increasing by 0.8 percentage points from the previous year.
+Over the past five years (2020–2024), this rate has been on the rise, averaging 32.4%.
+Compared to the 1970s when the average was 21.9%, the current figure is approximately 13.9 percentage points higher.
+On the global stage, Sweden holds the 22nd position out of 38 countries, while in Europe it ranks 15th out of 31.

 | Year | TCR | Year | TCR |